Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts

-To address these concerns, we present \textbf{Sysformer}, a transformer-based architecture to adaptively modify the system prompt based on the user prompt for safeguarding frozen LLMs.
-Inspired by the multi-modal literature, we model the relationship between the user prompt and the system prompt by treating the embeddings of the system prompt as one modality and the user prompt embedding as the other.
-Thus, we learn to project the user prompt embeddings onto the system prompt while keeping the LLM frozen to refuse harmful prompts and comply with safe prompts in an end-to-end manner.
-Comprehensive experiments on $5$ LLMs and $2$ benchmarks show substantial improvement in the refusal rate on harmful prompts while preserving the performance on safe prompts.
+To fill these gaps, we present \textbf{Sysformer}, a fixed-depth modular transformer architecture that attaches at the input of any LLM and adaptively modifies the system prompt based on the user prompt.
+Inspired by the multi-modal literature, we learn to transform the system prompt based on the user prompt by treating them as separate modalities such that the LLM refuses to harmful prompts and complies with safe prompts.
+Comprehensive experiments on $5$ LLMs and $2$ benchmarks show substantial improvement the refusal gap by increasing the refusal rate on harmful prompts and reducing it on benign prompts.
 We also show that Sysformer can boost the robustness of LLMs over more sophisticated jailbreaking attack strategies as well by augmenting a few such examples during the training.
 Finally, we provide a detailed sensitivity analysis of different hyperparameters, training settings, and embedding architectures.